graphql/graphql-wg/rfcs/ClientControlledNullability.md

 }
 ```

-If isStarred is non-nullable but returns null and business is nullable, the result will be:
+If isStarred is Non-Nullable but returns `null` and business is nullable, the result will be:

 ```json
 {